The Chihuahuan Desert is the largest North American desert.

 Ponderosa Pine, Douglas Fir, Quaking Aspen, Chokeberry, and Pinon.

-In the sheltered canyons:
+In the sheltered canyons of those mountains:

 Big-tooth Maple, Walnut, Chinquapin Oak, Alligator Juniper, and the beautiful & rare Texas Madrone.